0xmahdirostami/Standford-Final-Project-2021-May/README.md

 # standford-final-project
-this is my final project that shows covid-19 statistics in all countrys
+this is my final project that shows covid-19 statistics in all countries